phoenixbf/dpf/README.md

 });
 ```

-The above may serve as blueprint for all DPF-based web applications.
+The above will setup a basic DPF handler attached to a canvas element 'View': it may serve as blueprint for all DPF-based web applications.

 ### Loading the base channel